kesteckb/COMSM-SEGP/Conclusion/README.md

     - Populate a 'meal summary' at the end of the quiz which lists the player's food choice and their sugar content

 However, there were some missed opportunities with both design and technical implementation:
-- Did not link to an external food API which would have given us more up to date and accurate food nutrition information
+- Link to an external food API (which would have given us more up to date and accurate food nutrition information).
-- Did not manage to get score sharing to work on our game end screen (although we did manage to enable sharing the website, given an actual domain name).
+- Score sharing on game end screen (although we did manage to enable sharing the website, given an actual domain name).
-- Were not able to evaluate our product against children, who statistically consumes the most excess sugar (due to issues with getting ethics approval).
+- Evaluatation of our product against the 11-18 age range, who statistically consumes the most excess sugar (issues with getting ethics approval).
-- Chose not to put more thought into designing the quiz questions and not to take into account portion sizes and such.
+- Attention to detail regarding meal combinations and portion sizes in the quiz questions.

 Due to the above, overall we felt that we were able to fulfill most of our initial objectives outlined in the [introduction](../README.md), with the exception of connecting to an external API, and a score sharing function.